 Upon receipt of an Authentication frame with authentication transaction sequence number equal to 1, the destination STA shall authenticate with the originating STA using the following procedure:

 g) Upon receipt of an MLME-AUTHENTICATE.response primitive, if the ResultCode is not SUCCESS, the MLME shall transmit an Authentication frame with the corresponding status code, as defined in 9.4.1.9 (Status Code field), and the state for the originating STA or MLD shall be left unchanged.
-The Authentication frame is constructed using the appropriate procedure in 12.3.3.2 (Open System authentication), 13.5 (FT protocol), 13.6 (FT resource request protocol), 12.13 (Preassociation security negotiation (11az)) or 12.16.9 (Enhanced Data Privacy Key Exchange) .
+The Authentication frame is constructed using the appropriate procedure in 12.3.3.2 (Open System authentication), 13.5 (FT protocol), 13.6 (FT resource request protocol), 12.13 (Preassociation security negotiation (11az)),12.16.9 (Enhanced Data Privacy Key Exchange) or 12.XX (PQC PASN).

 12. Security